 Government and Alignment: (Theocracy: CG) Flausan is governed by Overseer Akila Neferos, referred to by the locals jokingly and lovingly as the Sand Queen.
 The Parish of Flausan has very little laws outside of church edict established in Sil, and for the most part self regulates its quarrels by mediation overseen by a church official.
 Unlike other Thallan provinces, Flausan turns a blind eye to other religions and their practice.
-While laws are in place for “heretics” to be brought to justice the execution of such laws are rarely enforced.
-While legal in Flausan slavery is a minor contributor to the Parish’s overall way of life, with very few but the most wealthy holding any slaves at all.
-Second in power to Overseer Akila is the Mers of Thes, a network of bankers and powerful tradesmen that pool their resources.
-This faction, while small compared to the Avian Lords of Arn or the Azure Consortium of Soddenmark is nonetheless very influential throughout Flausan.
+While laws are in place for “heretics” to be brought to justice, the execution of such law is rarely practiced.
+While legal in Flausan, slavery is a minor contributor to the Parish’s overall way of life, with very few but the most wealthy holding any slaves at all.
+Second in power to Overseer Akila are the Mers of Thes, a network of bankers and powerful tradesmen that pool their resources.
+This faction, while small compared to the Avian Lords of Arn or the Azure Consortium of Soddenmark, is nonetheless very influential throughout Flausan.

 Major Settlements: Flausan ranks 2nd overall within the Thallan Holy Lands in regards to population, most of its inhabitants live along the coast of the Copper Sea or in small towns located deeper inland.
 The largest cities of Flausan include the quartz walled city of Tel-Aasa (Metropolis) Population: 29,771, the jeweled reef port of Tel-Rink (Metropolis) Population: 27,495, the deep crater city of Gritspar (Large City) Population: 20,816 and the sprawling pyramids of Hieracos (Small City) Population 9,096.